dhananjaykajale751/dhananjaykajale751/README.md

 5. Home Page of Disney+Hotstar
 6. Number guessing game in Java
 7. Dice Game
-8. blog for Astronomy Club
+8. Blog for Astronomy Club

 Besides coding, I am interested keenly interested in Astronomy.
 I am the Senior Coordinator of the Astronomy Club at the Government College of Engineering Nagpur.
 I love to travel, sing and listen to songs, drive a car, and explore new places.